Numeration Systems & Computations

 after which the sequence repeats with period 6.

-Therefore, using for base B the alternating sums X,Y and Z defined above for base ten,
+Therefore, using the alternating sums X,Y and Z introduced above

 (based on the quantity X+8Y+7Z) works for 3 and 19,